Photo by Heen Christian/age fotostock

 From the hilltop of the U.S. Capitol to the riverfront behind the Lincoln Memorial, the National Mall is “America’s Front Yard.”
-Lined with museums and accented by monuments and memorials, the 1.9-mile stretch of greenspace is also a destination for public gatherings.
-Spend a day (or more) celebrating cultural breakthroughs at the National Gallery of Art and Air and Space Museum, as well as reflecting on our more somber legacies at the Holocaust Museum, World War II Memorial, Vietnam Veterans Memorial and Korean War Memorial.
-From Presidential Inaugurations to protests, to a simple picnic or pick-up sporting match, no matter the reason to visit, you’ll leave with more to return.
-Note: The Washington Monument is closed until Spring 2019 for renovations.
+Lined with museums and accented by monuments and memorials, the 1.9-mile stretch of green space is also a destination for public gatherings.
+Spend a day (or more) celebrating cultural breakthroughs at the National Gallery of Art and the Air and Space Museum, as well as reflecting on our more somber legacies at the Holocaust Museum, the World War II Memorial, the Vietnam Veterans Memorial, and the Korean War Memorial.
+From presidential inaugurations to protests, a pickup sporting match, or a simple picnic, no matter your reason for visiting, you’ll leave with more reasons to return.
+Note: The Washington Monument is closed until spring 2019 for renovations.

 By Susan Mason, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Stretching from the Capitol to the foot of Lincoln Memorial, the National Mall is the heart of the U.S. capital.
 Millions of visitors head here each year to explore the Smithsonian's free museums and tour the monuments.
 This expansive strip of green space is a symbol of the country's democratic values—the Mall commemorates American history and is also where history is made.
 It serves as a gathering space for presidential inaugurations, marches, festivals, events, and concerts.
 Crystal City is only a short distance away by Metro.
 Travelers can take the Yellow Line a couple of stops to L'Enfant Plaza or hop on the Blue Line to Smithsonian.
 The Mall is a National Park Service site, which means a variety of free tours are led daily by rangers.